-Note that it is not clear ex ante that we should expect an increase in specialization, which in turn would drive innovation and change patterns of diffusion.
+Note that it is not clear ex ante that we should expect an increase in specialization, which in turn would drive innovation and diffusion.
 The parallel with an expansion of a 'knowledge market' makes the rationale for specialization familiar.
-However, the conventional wisdom explaining why knowledge (science especially) becomes more specialized points to the burden of knowledge (Jones, 2009).
+However, the conventional wisdom explaining why knowledge (science especially) becomes more specialized points to the burden movement (Levy and Mattsson, 2022), or diffusion within science and technology (Giorcelli and Li, 2021), especially measured through patents (Bloom et al., 2021).

+of knowledge (Jones, 2009).
 With more accumulated knowledge, innovators need to learn more to make a contribution, and need to narrow their expertise to counterbalance the educational burden.
 Specialization, according to this view, is a function of existing past accepted knowledge, and not of access to knowledge being produced in the present, as this paper's model suggests.